incuna/django-wkhtmltopdf/docs/usage.rst

         # ...
     )

-Or use in a view:
+Or use in a functional view:

 .. code-block:: python